Bangladesh at Glance

 • 2nd largest garments exporter in the world

-• The largest producer of Jute (2nd largely grown vegetable fiber in the world)
+• The largest producer of Jute (2nd largely most-grown vegetable fiber in the world)

 • Sundarbans (hosted by both Bangladesh and India) has the largest mangrove forest in the world